werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 sidebar_position: 1
 ---

-# Smart-contract Stack
+# Smart-Contract Stack

 ## Smart Contract Runtime Environment

-Astar & Shiden runtimes are based on Substrate.
-Both networks incorporate `pallet-contracts` to enable Wasm smart-contract capabilities.
-The `pallet-contracts` is a sandbox environment to deploy and execute WebAssembly smart contracts.
-Any language that compiles to Wasm can be used.
-But the code should be compatible with `pallet-contracts` API.
+The runtime of Astar & Shiden is based on Substrate.
+Both networks incorporate `pallet-contracts` to enable WebAssembly smart-contract capabilities. `pallet-contracts` is a sandbox environment to deploy and execute Wasm smart contracts.
+While any language that compiles to Wasm can be used, the code must be compatible with `pallet-contracts` API.

-To avoid unnecessary complexity, and boilerplate code, the best way is to use an eDSL that specifically targets the `pallet-contracts` like `ink!` (based on Rust) or `ask!` (based on AssemblyScript).
-More supported language and eDSL will come as the ecosystem grows.
+To avoid unnecessary complexity, and boilerplate code, it is best to use an eDSL, like `ink!` (based on Rust) or `ask!` (based on AssemblyScript), that specifically targets `pallet-contracts`.
+More supported language and eDSL will be introduced moving forward.

-The Wasm blob is then deployed and stored on-chain.
+The resulting Wasm blob is then deployed and stored on-chain.

 ### Transaction fees